Personal, social, health and economic education

 What we teach:

 PSHE respects and takes account of pupils’ prior learning and experiences.
 Our teaching reflects the needs shared by all children and specific needs of pupils in our school.
-Guiseley Primary School has adopted a scheme of work ‘You, Me, PSHE’: this is a clear and progressive PSHE curriculum which has divided PSHE into 7 different strands:
+Guiseley Primary School has adopted a scheme of work ‘You, Me, PSHE’: this is a clear and progressive PSHE curriculum, which meets the statutory requirements to teach Relationships Education, Relationships and Sex Education (RSE) and Health Education .
+The scheme is divided into 7 different strands:

 - Sex and relationship education